warpdriven/warp-driven-visual-search/readme.txt

 By default, the style of the recommendation component may not match your website's design, or you may need some more advanced features.
 If you want us to customize the product recommendation component specifically for your website, please contact us at <https://warpdriven.ai/ticket/> to obtain it.

-### 6. Choose products and init them

-- Got to Recommendation init page: [https://warpdriven.ai/recommender/settings/](https://warpdriven.ai/recommender/settings/)
-- Choose all product categories you preferred, then click the start button to init the products with WarpDriven Recommender API.
-- After the process finished, you can go to the product detail page to see the Recommendation System results!
+## 7 Testing Stage

 That’s it!
+After the init process finished (it may take a little long time which depends on the inited product number), you can go to the product detail page to see the Recommendation System results!

 Any technical questions, please don’t hesitate to contact us: